napari/napari.github.io/dev/_sources/gallery/add_vectors_color_by_angle.rst

 This example generates a set of vectors in a spiral pattern.
 The color of the vectors is mapped to their 'angle' feature.

+.. tags:: visualization-advanced

 ..
-GENERATED FROM PYTHON SOURCE LINES 9-61
+GENERATED FROM PYTHON SOURCE LINES 10-62